danial-k/docker-intro/README.md

 This repository contains tutorials for developing with the following language/environments:
 - [C# .net core](dotnetcore)

-Each subdirectory in this project contains a Dockerfile for building a docker image after following through the examples.
+Each subdirectory in this project contains a Dockerfile for building a docker image after following each example.

 ## Developing in Docker
 In the following, you will need to: